Internal working model of attachment: Development

 Internal working models are considered to result out of generalized representations of past events between attachment figure and the child.
 Thus, in forming an internal working model a child takes into account past experiences with the caregiver as well as the outcomes of past attempts to establish contact with the caregiver.
 One important factor in the establishment of generalized representations is caregiver behaviour.
 Accordingly, a child whose caretaker exhibits high levels of parental sensitivity, responsiveness and reliability is likely to develop a positive internal working model of the self.
 Conversely, frequent experiences of unreliability and neglect by the attachment figure foster the emergence of negative internal working models of self and others.

 As infants have been shown to possess the social and cognitive capacities necessary to form internal working models, initial development of these may occur within the first year of life.
 Once established, internal working models are assumed to remain largely consistent over time, developing primarily in complexity and sophistication.
 As such, internal working models of young children may include representations of past instances of caregiver responsiveness or availability, while older children's and adults' internal working models may integrate more advanced cognitive abilities such as the imagination of hypothetical future interactions.
 However, changes to internal representations of attachment relationships can occur.
 This is most likely to happen upon repeated experiences that are incompatible with the internal working model in place at the time.
 One way this can happen is during major periods (meaning weeks or months) of absence of the attachment figure.
 During such prolonged absence, a child's expectation of the caregiver's availability to respond is continuously violated.
 This results in a change of behaviour toward the caregiver upon reunion, reflecting changes in the child's internal working model of the relationship.
+Additionally, recent research suggests that early attachment disruptions can contribute to the formation of persistent “limiting beliefs” about self-worth and safety, which influence identity development and patterns of emotional regulation into adulthood.